-The most brilliant of all diamond shapes for white gold engagement rings is, of course, the round brilliant.
+The most brilliant of all diamond shapes for a white gold ring is, of course, the round brilliant.
 When setting this prismatic round beauty within a white gold band, opt for higher cut and clarity grades.

 You can give a bit on color since round diamonds disperse color, but stay at or above a J color for best results.
 Any yellow hue in the diamond will be more obvious against the cool metal, making anything below an L grade not recommended.